bluechristopher/practical_exercises/README.md

 💡 **Ensure that the the tasks that you create are within the scope of the H2 Computing syllabus.**\
 💡 **Ensure that you conform to the Cambridge 'A' Level writing style for the tasks.**

-Do look at the 2024 'A' Level Practical Tasks (inside this repository) to understand how tasks are phrased and structured.

 ---

 Follow the steps below to participate and make your contributions count!